-To locate neutral when the motorcycle is stationary, use one of the following techniques to load and unload the transmission shift dogs, which allows them to disengage:
+To locate neutral when the motorcycle is stationary, use one of the following techniques to load and unload the transmission:

-- With the clutch disengaged (lever pulled inward), shift into neutral while rocking the motorcycle forward and rearward. - With the transmission in first gear, gently release the clutch until it just begins to engage.
+- With the clutch disengaged (lever pulled inward), shift into neutral while rocking the motorcycle forward and rearward. - 2.
+With the transmission in first gear, gently release the clutch until it just begins to engage.
 Apply upward pressure on the toe lever and quickly pull the clutch inward.